alttch/pyaltt/README.md

 Working directly with classes
 -----------------------------

-Background worker classes can be used without a wrapper.
+If you define background workers in your classes which may be inherited or have multiple objects, Background worker classes should be used without a wrapper.

+Class names:

+* **pyaltt.BackgroundWorker**
+* **pyaltt.BackgroundQueueWorker**
+* **pyaltt.BackgroundEventWorker**

 You can override **loop** method to have own function executed when worker starts.